Chainode/AgoricTools/README.md

 # AgoricTools
-Monitoring Agoric Validator
+##Monitoring Agoric Validator

-Tools required:
+##Prerequisites
+* Enable export of tendermint metrics --> please check EnableTendermintMetrics in this repo
-Prometheus  --> please check InstallPrometheus in this repo
+* Prometheus  --> please check InstallPrometheus in this repo
-Node Exporter  --> please check guide InstallNodeExporter in this repo
+* Node Exporter  --> please check guide InstallNodeExporter in this repo
-Grafana  --> please check guide InstallGrafana in this repo
+* Grafana  --> please check guide InstallGrafana in this repo
-Grafana Pie Chart plugin  --> please check guide InstallGrafana in this repo
+* Grafana Pie Chart plugin  --> please check guide InstallGrafana in this repo